-- 1. Install the Python requirements: - a) Open a command window in the Sniffer_Software/extcap/ folder. - b) Type pip3 install -r requirements.txt to install the requirements. - c) Close the command window. - 2.
-Copy the nRF Sniffer capture tool into Wireshark's folder for personal external capture plugins: - a) Open Wireshark. - b) Go to Help > About Wireshark (on Windows or Linux) or Wireshark > About Wireshark (on macOS).
+- 1. Install the Python requirements: - a) Open a command window in the Sniffer Software/extcap/folder. - b) Install the Python dependencies listed in requirements.txt by doing one of the following: - On Windows with Python launcher, type py -3 -m pip install -r requirements.txt. - On Windows without Python launcher, type python -m pip install -r requirements.txt. - On Linux or macOS, type python3 -m pip install -r requirements.txt. - a) Close the command window.

+- 2. Copy the nRF Sniffer capture tool into Wireshark's folder for personal external capture plugins: - a) Open Wireshark. - b) Go to Help > About Wireshark (on Windows or Linux) or Wireshark > About Wireshark (on macOS).